google/bumble/docs/mkdocs/src/extras/android_remote_hci.md

 Running
 -------

+!!! note
+    In the following examples, it is assumed that shell commands are executed while in the app's root directory, `extras/android/RemoteHCI`.
+If you are in a different directory, adjust the relative paths accordingly.

 ### Preconditions
-When the proxy starts (tapping the "Start" button in the app's main activity), it will try to bind to the Bluetooth HAL.
-This requires disabling SELinux temporarily, and being the only HAL client.
+When the proxy starts (tapping the "Start" button in the app's main activity, or running the proxy from an `adb shell` command line), it will try to bind to the Bluetooth HAL.
+This requires that there is no other HAL client, and requires certain privileges.
+For running as a regular app, this requires disabling SELinux temporarily.
+For running as a command-line executable, this just requires a root shell.

+#### Root Shell
+!!! tip "Restart `adb` as root"
+    ```bash
+    $ adb root
+    ```

 #### Disabling SELinux
 Binding to the Bluetooth HCI HAL requires certain SELinux permissions that can't simply be changed